darkreactions/ESCALATE/data_model/TECHNICAL.md

 <a name="introduction"></a>
 ## Introduction

-These instructions will get you a copy of the database up and running on your local machine (or container) for development and testing purposes.
+These instructions will get a copy of the database up and running on your local machine (or container) for development and testing purposes.

 <br/>